truthcoin/truthcoin-cpp/README.md

 Although substantially more complex, Truthcoin offers correspondingly substantial benefits, having potentially world-changing implications for science, taxation, corporate governance and politics.

 Truthcoin includes two types of value-token.
 One, "CashCoin", is used for storing value, buying/selling in markets and paying transaction fees to miners.
 This coin will resemble Bitcoin-testnet-money (an "Altcoin") for the duration of pre-release testing, and will then be a [sidechain](http://www.blockstream.com/) of Bitcoin.
 Therefore, the network will "accept" Bitcoin (indeed, this will be the only currency the network accepts).
 The second (less important) token, "VoteCoin", is used to track a smaller group of special users and reward them for providing reports to the blockchain on the status of the bet-upon events.

-For an immediately useable, binary version of the Truthcoin Core software, see [http://www.truthcoin.info/software/](http://www.truthcoin.info/software/).

 License
 -------